sdv-dev/SDGym/README.md

 commands to evaluate a synthesizer:

 ```
-python3 -m launcher $SYNTHESIZER
+python3 -m launcher SYNTHESIZER
 ```

-* $SYNTHESIZER: Name of the synthesizer you want to evaluate.
+* `SYNTHESIZER`: Name of the synthesizer you want to evaluate.

   Available synthesizers: [bgmvae, bgmwgan, clbn, identity, independent, medgan, privbn, uniform, veegan]